numsim-group/klimakoffer/milestone5/milestone5_project.md

 5. Examine the sparsity pattern of the Jacobian matrix.
 What does the matrix look like?

 6. Compute the eigenvalues of the Jacobian matrix.
-Determine a parctical approximation to the largest time step for which the scheme is stable using the forward Euler time integration scheme.
+Determine a practical approximation to the largest time step for which the scheme is stable using the forward Euler time integration scheme.

 [^1]: K. Zhuang, G.R.
 North, M.J.
 Stevens, _A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm_, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.